Quantcast

 Pin It

-Light therapy lamps: It is not a good idea to start heading to the tanning salon and laying out.
+It is not a good idea to start heading to the tanning salon and laying out.
 Tanning beds are not good for your long term skin health.
-Instead pick up a light therapy lamp and spend a half an hour each day relaxing in front of it.
+Instead pick up a light therapy lamp and spend a half hour each day relaxing in front of it.
 Read a book, check the Internet; just take in those rays!

-Go on vacation: If the sun won’t come to you, go to the sun.
+If the sun won’t come to you, go to the sun.
 Instead of dealing with holiday stress, jump on a plane and head to a warmer climate this winter holiday.
-A week relaxing in the sun, by a pool or even just exploring a sunny city, can help rebuild your vitamin D stores and boost your energy levels.
+A week relaxing in the sun, by a pool, or even just exploring a sunny city, can help rebuild your vitamin D stores and boost your energy levels.

 Post to Twitter Tweet This Post